 Applicants for the scholarship must also apply to be admitted to the PhD degree at UTS, as per the application instructions.

-Centre for Clean Energy Technology
+About the Centre for Clean Energy Technology (CCET)

 The CCET focuses on the development of efficient devices for energy harvesting, storage, and conversion.
 Taking a rational approach, we combine first principles calculation and modelling, novel materials architecture design and synthesis, and system integration in our teaching and research practice.
 We adapt our research activities to the global low-carbon energy context and aim to achieve innovations and breakthroughs in zero-emission energies.